CRS-A/D Training (previously known as CIRS-A/D)

 NASUAD and n4a Conferences

 The Support Center offers national training events at NASUAD’s annual Home and Community Based Services (HCBS) Conference and at the annual n4a conference.
 The HCBS conference includes a full-day I&R/A pre-conference intensive that addresses key federal, national, state, and local developments and innovations in aging, disability, and I&R/A services and systems.
-The HCBS conference also includes CIRS-A/D training opportunities, including a full-day CIRS-A/D exam preparation training, an AIRS certification exam, and a train-the-trainer session.
-The annual n4a conference includes a two-part I&R/A Summit; part 1 addresses national, state and local developments impacting I&R/A and part 2 provides a half-day CIRS-A/D basic training.
+The HCBS conference also includes CRS-A/D training opportunities, including a full-day CRS-A/D exam preparation training, an AIRS certification exam, and a train-the-trainer session.
+The annual n4a conference includes a two-part I&R/A Summit; part 1 addresses national, state and local developments impacting I&R/A and part 2 provides a CRS-A/D basic training.
 For more information, contact Support Center director, Nanette Relave.